piyush-garg/osiostatsgenerator/README.md

 ## How to run on OpenShift

 The latest image has been pushed to Docker Hub.
-To deploy the application on OpenShift, simply run `kedge apply -f kedge.yml` and you should be good to go!
+To deploy the application on OpenShift, simply run

+- `kedge apply -f kedge.yml`

+Now service and deployment wiil be created.
+Expose your service to create route.

+- `oc expose service service_name`

+Get the api endpoint of Route and append /stats to it at the end.
+(Example : http://------.nio.io/stats)

+Open the link in your browser.
+You will be able to see OSIO stats.